JeffGoodrich9791/ResNet_50_Layer/README.md

 The model is then run as a model() instance in Keras using the following commands

-model = ResNet50(input_shape = (64, 64, 3), classes = 6)
+> model = ResNet50(input_shape = (64, 64, 3), classes = 6)

-model.compile(optimizer='adam', loss='categorical_crossentropy', metrics=['accuracy'])
+> model.compile(optimizer='adam', loss='categorical_crossentropy', metrics=['accuracy'])

-This will open the iPython Notebook software and project file in your browser.

 ### Results

-Support Vector Machine with a non-linear "rbf" kernel produced a prediction accuracy of 93% on 100 training examples
+The model was trained using a CPU through 10 interations and a batch size of 32.
+Much better accuracy could have been produced if the session was run using CUDA on a GPU, however; this was not available for training of the model at the time.
+The results produced with limited number of 10 epochs produced a loss of